Nickell Robey-Coleman Isn't Going to Hold Back Now

 "Wolves," he says, "don't concern themselves with the opinions of sheep."

-Everyone below might have been up in arms over the egregious non-call heard 'round the world, the cannon blast that should've been flagged, that should've sent the Saints to the Super Bowl.
+Everyone below might have been up in arms over the egregious non-call heard 'round the world—the cannon blast that should've been flagged, that should've sent the Saints to the Super Bowl.
 Robey-Coleman, frankly, never gave a damn.
 Not about those cowards threatening his life or about any of the other sheep, including the Saints themselves.

 Not about Sean Payton, whom he's heard whining since the game.
 "We outplayed them.
 We out-schemed them.
 And we outcoached them. ...
 The Saints need to hold themselves accountable.
 They did not play championship football.
 Their numbers were low.
 Michael Thomas had 36 yards receiving.
 They had 50 yards rushing.
 They didn't capitalize on the turnovers we made early.
 We capitalized on the breaks we got at the end."